pbenner/modhmm/README.md

 ### Estimating Single-Feature Models

-For detecting peaks, ModHMM by default uses a single-feature model that was estimated on either a mouse or human data set.
+For detecting peaks, i.e. for separating signal from noise, ModHMM by default uses a single-feature mixture model that was estimated on either a mouse or human data set.
 It uses quantile-normalization to fit the provided data to the default model before evaluating genome-wide peak probabilities.
 This procedure allows to easily apply ModHMM to new data sets, but is less accurate than using a model that was estimated from the actual data at hand.

-The following command estimates a single-feature model for all features:
+The following command estimates a new single-feature model for all features:
 ```sh
   modhmm -c config.json estimate-single-feature
 ```